WASdev/gitbook.voice.gateway.for.watson/gettingstarted.md

 To set up a self-service agent, just follow these steps.

-1. Deploy Voice Gateway for Watson either on Bluemix or in Docker Engine.
+1. Deploy Voice Gateway for Watson either on Bluemix or in a Docker Engine.
   * [Deploy the voice gateway on IBM Containers for Bluemix](self-service-bmix.md)
   * [Deploy the voice gateway on Docker Engine](selfservice-docker.md)
 1. Set up a SIP trunk or session border controller.